Permits are required by certain types of industry to stop them having an adverse effect on health or the local

 The Environment Agency regulate larger sites and we regulate smaller sites.

 A public register of Local Authority Pollution Prevention and Control (LAPPC) permits (PDF/460KB/5 pages) is kept at our offices in Kendal and is available to view upon request.

 Photocopies of non confidential information can be made at a charge.

 If you can't come into the office, information can also be provided from the register at a charge (currently £90).

-If you operate a business listed in Part 2 of Schedule 1 of the Environmental Permitting Regulations you will need a permit.
+You will need a permit if you operate a business listed in Part 2 of Schedule 1 of the Environmental Permitting Regulations.

 You can contact us to find out more if you have questions.

 It is an offence to operate without a permit, if you require one you will need to complete the appropriate application form (listed below) and send it to us with the appropriate LAPPC application fee (PDF/22KB/2 pages).